the-teacher/the_sortable_tree/docs/render_tree.md

   collection do
     get :manage

-    # not required for simple tree
+    # required only for sortable tree
     # post :rebuild
   end
 end